Best Student Bank Accounts

 What Do I Need to Open a Student Bank Account?

-There are a few pieces of ID and paperwork you will need to get started with a student account.
+There are a few documents you will need to get started with a student account.
 As with most banks, you will need basics such as one or two forms of photo ID.
 These can include a driving licence or passport.

 You’ll also need proof of address from something like a recent utility bill.
 If you’re not sure exactly where you’ll be living while you study, you can always change the address on your account once you have it confirmed.